BLuglio/works-single-view-api/README.md

 └── main.py
 ```

-* endpoints - holds the only endpoint relative to the musical works
+* endpoints - holds the only endpoint relative to the musical works; `resource.py` contains the logic and data model associated with the http requests, while `model.py` is used to interface with data at db level
 * main.py - flask application initialization
 * api.py - the API definition
 * settings.py - all global app settings
 * dataaccess - holds the database management
-* util - utility functions; the scripts inside `processor.py` are the same used in the first part of the assignment plus some basic modifications to integrate it with the current app
+* util - utility functions; the script inside `processor.py` is the same one that is used in the first part of the assignment plus some basic modifications to integrate it with the current app

 ## Dependencies

 - Python 3.7.7
+- Pip >= 19.2.3
 - Flask
 - Flask-RESTful
 - numpy